LeaCamara/Unplugged/README.md

 # Unplugged
-A Skillcrush 206 responsive website design project.
+A Skillcrush 206 fully responsive, multi-page website design project.
+Using the HTML5 boilerplate.